dummy-ilh/MINE/ML/Google_glossary.md

 Models suffering from the exploding gradient problem become difficult or impossible to train.
 Gradient clipping can mitigate this problem.

 Compare to vanishing gradient problem.

+Extreme Summarization (xsum)
+#Metric

+A dataset for evaluating an LLM's ability to summarize a single document.
+Each entry in the dataset consists of:

+    A document authored by the British Broadcasting Corporation (BBC).
+    A one-sentence summary of that document.

+For details, see Don't Give Me the Details, Just the Summary!
+Topic-Aware Convolutional Neural Networks for Extreme Summarization.

 F